Equivariant toric geometry and Euler-Maclaurin formulae: Localization in equivariant -theory and applications

 \section{Localization in equivariant $K$-theory and applications}

-In this section we apply localization techniques in $\bT$-equivariant $K$- and homology theories of toric varieties, due to Brion-Vergne \cite{BrV2} and, resp., Brylinski-Zhang \cite{BZ}, for the calculation of the $\bT$-equivariant motivic Chern and Hirzebruch classes in this toric context.
+In this section we apply localization techniques in $\bT$-equivariant $K$-theory (Subsection \ref{sec4.1}) and $\bT$-equivariant homology theory (Subsection \ref{sec4.2}) of toric varieties, due to Brion-Vergne \cite{BrV2} and, resp., Brylinski-Zhang \cite{BZ}, for the calculation of the $\bT$-equivariant motivic Chern and Hirzebruch classes in this toric context.
+Here the calculation of the localized equivariant Hirzebruch class for a toric variety is due to Weber \cite{W}[Thm.11.3] (see also \cite{R}[Thm.6.1]).
+Our localization techniques in $\bT$-equivariant homology theory are selfcontained and independent of the unpublished paper of Brylinski-Zhang \cite{BZ}.
+In the simplicial context, these localizations can be made explicit by using a Lefschetz type Euler characteristic in the local affine context, instead of using the global equivariant Lefschetz-Riemann-Roch theorem.
+Finally, we recast in Subsection \ref{reprloc} the formulae of the previous section for the equivariant Hirzebruch classes of simplicial toric varieties via localization at the torus fixed points.

+We restrict ourselves for simplicity to the toric context, although many results hold in greater generality and have a long history.
+We refer to Goresky-MacPherson-Kottwitz \cite{GKM} for a review of the localization at torus fixed points.
+General versions of these localization results can be found in Anderson-Fulton \cite{AF}[Sections 5, 7 and 17] for equivariant (co)homology, Brion \cite{Br2}[Cor.2, Sec.2.3] for equivariant Chow groups, and Thomason \cite{Th}[Thm.2.1] for equivariant algebraic K-theory.
+See in particular \cite{AF}[Section 17.4] and \cite{Br2}[Section 4] for the general theory of {\it equivariant multiplicities} for ``nondegenerate'' torus fixed points.